 Fellowship training is offered in many of the subspeciality areas of Pathology.
 We have ACGME certified fellowships in Blood Banking and Transfusion Medicine, Chemical Pathology, Cytopathology, Dermatopathology, Forensic Pathology, Hematopathology, Molecular Genetic Pathology, Neuropathology, Pediatric Pathology, and Surgical Pathology.
 In addition, we offer training in the areas of Bone and Soft Tissue Pathology, Breast Pathology, Gastrointestinal Pathology, Genitourinary Pathology, Gynecologic Pathology, Informatics, Pulmonary Pathology and Research.

 We have a rich academic environment for our Residency Training Program.
+In fact, our 2016 Residency Ranking was considered #1 in the nation.
 The University of Michigan Health System is robust and very successful, with a large network and numerous off-site clinics.
 This extensive network feeds into the central Medical Center complex where pathology residents receive their training.
 We welcome your interest.
 Applications for residency training are accepted through NRMP ERAS.
 A link for fellowship applications can be found here.